 We photographed the sunset from Valley View Overlook – West District.

-On Saguaro East, the most popular for sunset is Javelina Rocks Overlook.
+On Saguaro East, the most popular sunset is Javelina Rocks Overlook.
 It’s a short 5 minutes hike from Cactus Forest Drive.

 Bird Watching & Wildlife